Cheap Trick: Popular resurgence (1987–1989)

 "The Flame", a ballad, was issued as the first single from the album, and became the band's first-ever No. 1 hit.
 The second single, a cover of Elvis Presley's "Don't Be Cruel", peaked at no. 4.
+This song also reached number 10 on the Billboard Hot 100 list in 1988.
 The other singles from the album were "Ghost Town", "Never Had a Lot to Lose", and "Let Go"; "Ghost Town" and "Never Had a Lot to Lose" also charted.
 Lap of Luxury went platinum and became recognized as the band's comeback album.
 Billboard commented: "After a long hitless streak, Cheap Trick brings it all back home.
 This is the quartet's punchiest effort since its mid-'70s heyday."